-Table 2 below is a summary of the Network Transmission generation interconnection facilities and conceptual costs required to interconnect the GI #641 Project to the Transmission Provider's transmission system for Network Resource Interconnection Service.
+Table 2 below is a summary of the Network Transmission generation interconnection facilities and conceptual costs required to interconnect the Project to the Transmission Provider's transmission system for Network Resource Interconnection Service.
+A more detailed cost estimate will be provided during the System Impact Study.